 Growing Momentum for Global Biodiversity Conservation Over the last few decades, the world has experienced a period of tremendous biodiversity loss, presenting significant economic and public health risks.
-Whatever the origin of COVID-19, there is growing scientific evidence that nature loss and degradation increases the risk of zoonotic diseases, and the pandemic has reminded us of the interconnectivity between man and nature.
+There is growing scientific evidence that nature loss and degradation increases the risk of zoonotic diseases, and the COVID-19 pandemic has reminded us of the interconnectivity between man and nature.
 At the same time, there is a greater understanding of the extent to which the global economy relies on nature and the services it provides.
 The growing awareness of these risks highlights the importance of the 15th meeting of the Conference of the Parties to the United Nations Convention on Biological Diversity (CBD COP 15) as a critical moment for the global community to commit to an actionable blueprint to slow and halt biodiversity loss in the coming decade and beyond.
 Key to this effort is how to value and finance nature more effectively.
-Financing Nature Closing the Global Biodiversity Financing Gap

-The Paulson Institute, in partnership with The Nature Conservancy and the Cornell Atkinson Center for Sustainability, published a groundbreaking new report entitled: Financing Nature: Closing the Global Biodiversity Financing Gap, setting out the economic case for valuing nature and financing biodiversity conservation.
-The report also takes a deep look at how much is currently spent globally on nature conservation and how much is needed annually in the next ten years to protect the most important biodiversity and the services it provides.
-Together, this analysis reveals the Global Biodiversity Financing Gap and the economic policies and financial mechanisms to fill the financing gap.
+Financing Nature Closing the Global Biodiversity Financing Gap The Paulson Institute, in partnership with The Nature Conservancy and the Cornell Atkinson Center for Sustainability, published a groundbreaking new report entitled: "Financing Nature: Closing the Global Biodiversity Financing Gap", setting out the economic case for valuing nature and financing biodiversity conservation.
+The report examines how much is currently spent globally on nature conservation and how much is needed annually in the next ten years to protect the most important biodiversity and the services it provides.
+Together, this analysis reveals the global biodiversity financing gap.
+Importantly, the report identifies nine mechanisms that have the potential to fill the gap.

-In Financing Nature, the authors estimated financial flows into global biodiversity conservation in 2019 as between US\$ 124 and US\$ 143 billion.
-This represents a near-tripling in funding since 2012 but, to put it in context, spending on agricultural, forestry, and fisheries subsidies that degrade nature is at least two to four times greater.
+In Financing Nature, the authors estimated financial flows into global biodiversity conservation in 2019 were between US\$ 124 and US\$ 143 billion.
+This represents a near-tripling in funding since 2012 but it's important to note that spending on agricultural, forestry, and fisheries subsidies that degrade nature is at least two to four times greater.
 And that does not include subsidies for fossil fuels.
 To reverse the decline in biodiversity by 2030, our analysis suggests that, globally, we need to spend between US\$ 722-967 billion each year over the next ten years.
-That puts the biodiversity financing gap at an average US\$ 711 billion or between US\$ 598-824 billion per year.
+That puts the biodiversity financing gap at an average US\$ 711 billion or between US\$ 598-824 billion (or an average of US\$ 711 billion) per year.
+That is a large number but, for context, it is less than 1% of global GDP and less than the world spends on soft drinks in a year.
 Our report is among the first analyses to include the cost of shifting agriculture, infrastructure, and other high-impact sectors to more sustainable business practices.
-This is important because, without making substantial changes to the sectors degrading nature, the international community won't halt biodiversity loss-no matter how significant actions are in other areas.
+This is important because, without reforming practices in the sectors degrading nature, the international community won't halt biodiversity loss-no matter how significant actions are in other areas.
 16 Conservation Financing Nature 17 Green Finance Transitioning to a Low-Carbon Economy The Institute's Green Finance Center, established in 2018, promotes market-based solutions that drive sustainable growth, investments, and green standards globally.
 Its work focuses on China, a dynamic laboratory for innovative concepts in green finance and carbon markets.
 The Center supports the greening of the global financial system by moving green finance from a philanthropic niche to the mainstream of markets.
 The Center is working to support carbon market development in China and provides non-commercial advice to the US-China Green Fund.
 By focusing on three core areas-carbon, finance, and fintech-the Center aims to promote market-driven solutions to foster a vibrant international green finance market through convening, advocacy, thought leadership, and expertise.
 Green Finance Offers Solution that Drive: